MRPHarris/TurtleScuteCPTs/README.md

-Placeholder for manuscript-related changepoint code for Lindscott and Wallace et al. (20XX).
+Placeholder for manuscript-related changepoint code for Linscott and Wallace et al. (20XX).